 Jodo Shinshu (Shin Buddhism) is a sect of Buddhism which means, “Pureland” Buddhism, and was founded by Shinran Shonin (1173 – 1263).
 The Pureland is not a literal place, it is a state of existence that is free of ego and selfish desires.
 Shinran’s parents both died before he was the age of 9, and he became a monk at the Tendai temple on Mount Hiei.
 He studied there for 20 years, and was one of the most devout and dedicated followers.
 But he was not closer to discovering the meaning of life that he sought, so after 2 decades he left in persuit of something different.

 Shinran became one of the first religious leaders to share the teachings with commoners and poor people.
 He made the teachings available to everyone.
 Shinran taught that true understanding comes when we let go of our ego, and realize that we cannot do things only through our own efforts.
 It is this understanding that leads us to live a life of gratitude.

 Shinran taught that there were many paths to enlightenment.
 One is not required to follow the strict path of discipline and study.
 This is why he left Mount Hiei, and eventually got married and had a family.
 This all connects back to his views on Middle Path and living a life of reasonable balance.

 Amida Buddha is the symbol of infinite wisdom and compassion, or infinite “understanding” and “caring.”
 Amida Buddha is the central figure of reverence.
 Amida is not a God or a Supernatural Being.
 Buddha means, “One who is awake.”
 There is not only one Buddha in the world.
 We don’t pray to Amida for help, but we reflect upon Amida’s infinite wisdom and compassion to help guide our lives.

 The Sangha are all the temple members and friends that come together to learn about the Dharma.
 Without the Sangha members, our temple would just be a building with four walls and a roof.
-It is the people that give it meaning and purpose.
+It is the community of people that give the temple meaning and purpose.